 Stray light

 The initial significant limitation in the use of the TIRS on-orbit data was stray light [4].
-This stray light introduced scene dependent errors in absolute calibration and detector-to-detector variation (striping).
+This stray light introduced scene-dependent errors in absolute calibration and detector-to-detector variation (striping).
 A stray light correction algorithm was incorporated into the data processing scheme beginning with Collection 1, which started in the Spring of 2017 [5].
 Figure 10 illustrates the impact of the stray light correction algorithm on striping and banding in the image data.
 Note that a contrast stretch was applied to the image data both before and after the correction to highlight the fidelity of the correction.
 Figure 11 shows the RMS difference from MODIS data over several uniform ocean profiles both before the stray light correction (red +) and after the stray light correction (blue o) was applied to the TIRS image data.
 RMS differences of 1-2% before the correction (and sometimes larger than 2% for Band 11) are reduced to within 0.5% for all water scenes tested in this study[5].
 Note that the four points highlighted in Figure 11 (right) are comparisons made over non-uniform land scenes.
 Comparisons of TIRS stray light corrected data with surface water temperature measurements propagated to the top of atmosphere (TOA) indicate small biases (less than 0.5K) and scatter around the mean of about 0.5K in band 10 and 0.6K in band 11 (Table 2), with some differences between the primary (side A) and redundant (side B) electronics.
 Work is continuing to characterize these errors and correct them in processing to the extent feasible.

 Detector operability